andrewjrobinson/lscc_docs/docs/tutorials/hpc/index.md

 ## Topic 3: Job Submission

 Up to this point in the workshop (and the previous Unix workshop) we have only used the head-node of the HPC.
 While this is ok for small jobs
-\if{HPC_HOSTSHORT == lims-hpc-m} on small HPCs like LIMS-HPC,\endif it's unworkable for most jobs.
+\if{HPC_HOSTSHORT == lims-hpc} on small HPCs like LIMS-HPC,\endif it's unworkable for most jobs.
 In this topic we will start to learn how to make use of the rest of the HPCs immense compute power

 ### Background